caas-team/sparrow/README.md

 # Configures the target manager
 # Omitting this section will disable the target manager
 targetManager:
+  # whether to enable the target manager. defaults to false
+  enabled: true
   # Defines which target manager to use.
   type: gitlab
   # The interval for the target reconciliation process